 - potato chips and other high-fat foods, and

-- carbohydrates from just about every pre-packaged food product sold in a bag, box, or bottle.
+- carbohydrates from just about every pre-packaged processed food product sold in a bag, box, can, or bottle.

-Above all, please don’t interpret this as an argument not to exercise.
+Please don’t interpret this as an argument not to exercise.
 Exercise is valuable for improved cardiovascular health and stress management.
+It also has the effect of increasing metabolism.

-Just don’t get fooled into thinking exercise will be enough to kick off your own weight loss program.
+However, don’t get fooled into thinking exercise will be enough to kick off your own weight loss program.
+At least, don’t give up if it doesn’t.
 If you try it and it doesn’t work, just know you’re not the first, and you’re not alone.

 Do you have anything to add?